masyl/isomaton/doc/roadmap.md

 - Player commands knight with keyboard/mouse (attach, retreat, follow);

 ## v0.? - Story log
+- Actors say/think stuff in a speech bubble
-- A story log stores all the significant game actions
+- A story log stores all the significant game actions and actor exclamations
-- Inventory changes are logged to the story log
+- Achievements and Inventory changes are logged to the story log

 ## v0.? - Health